Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Western Civ/Ancient Athens_CLEISTHENES Lecture Outline.md

 -   **Key Questions**

-    -   What issues led to the need for further governmental reform in Athens?
+    -   What issues led to the need for further governmental [[reform]] in Athens?

-    -   To what extent were Cleisthenes' reforms democratic?
+    -   To what extent were Cleisthenes' reforms [[democratic]]?

 -   **Cleisthenes' Reforms**